apache/httpd-site/content/support.md

 Commercial support for Apache httpd is available from a number of third-party companies.
-We do not maintain a list of these companies, however, and we encourage you to use your favorite search engine to find one.
+We do not maintain a list of these companies, however, so we encourage you to use your favorite search engine to find one.